 CONTACT: firstname.lastname@example.org PRONOUNS: she, her, hers

-Caro Ribeiro is a junior in Kirkland House concentrating in Sociology with a secondary in Economics.
+Caro Ribeiro is a senior in Kirkland House concentrating in Sociology with a secondary in Economics.
 She hails from sunny Miami, FL and continues to struggle through the brutal New England winters.
 Her primary theater interests are directing and acting.
 Outside the HRDC, she is the President of Harvard College Musical Theater and a frequent customer of Border Café.
 Contact Caro with questions about the Experimental Theater, bangs, or how to pronounce her name.

 DUTIES: The Ex Coordinator oversees the Loeb Experimental Theater, a variable-seating space that is the premier black-box space on campus.